Flow-matic/Crypo-News/README.md

   user stories
 ---

-  * first time visitors goals
+  * First time visitors goals

-  * As a first time visitor of the site i want to be able to understand the whole structure and consept and learn more about all the information available.
+  * As a first time visitor of the site I want to be able to understand the whole structure and consept and learn more about all the information available.

-  * As a user of the website i want to be able to navigate around easily.
+  * As a user of the website I want to be able to navigate around easily.

-  * As a user of the website i want to be able to see real-life examples of the information available.
+  * As a user of the website I want to be able to see real-life examples of the information available.

-  * As a first time visitor i want to make sure that all the social media links and other external links are all true and can be trusted.
+  * As a first time visitor I want to make sure that all the social media links and other external links are all true and can be trusted.

-  * As a first time visitor of the webiste i want to be able to sign up for more latest news.
+  * As a first time visitor of the website I want to be able to sign up for more latest news.

 ___